 Members of UE Local 770 ratified a new five-year agreement with Hendrickson International in January.
-The new contract reduces the years of service required to reach top pay from ten three years of service.
+The new contract reduces the years of service required to reach top pay from ten to three.
 Top pay will increase by an average (among classifications) of 10.3 percent over the life of the contract, while starting pay will increase by an average of 12.5 percent.

 UE members won a number of benefit improvements, including an improved vacation package, a better vision program, and an increased tool and boot allowance.
 Life insurance and accident/sickness benefits will increase every other year.
 UE members now have greater options in terms of how they collect their vested pension payments.